Strain induced superconductor-insulator transition on Lieb lattice: Results

 \subsubsection{Global indicators}

-We next show the global indicators in terms of average phase correlation and average pairing field amplitude as a function of strain at T=0, in Fig.(\ref{fig10}).
+We next show the global indicators in terms of average phase correlation and average pairing field amplitude as a function of strain at the ground state, in Fig. \ref{fig10}.
 We note that while the long range phase coherence is destroyed by strain, the pairing field amplitude is only weakly suppressed.
 This is a significant observation, which shows that even at the ground state it is the loss of long range phase coherence that kills off the superconducting order.
 Recent DMFT calculations have suggested that the loss of superconductivity at a critical strain is dictated by the collapse of local superconducting order parameter \cite{torma2017_prl}.
 We argue that the critical strain should be determined based on the loss of long range phase coherence and that the pairing field amplitude is always finite.
-It would be interesting to verify whether local superconducting order survives at the level of unit cells, at $\eta > \eta_{c}$.
-If this is true then local experimental probes such as scanning tunneling microscopy (STM) measurements should pick up signatures of superconducting pair correlation and tunneling conductance map should provide evidence of the same.
-Fig.(\ref{fig10}) shows that at $U=2$t the system undergoes a quantum superconductor-insulator transition at the critical strain of $\eta_{c} \sim 0.6$.
+It would be interesting to probe the superconducting order locally for intermediate regime of strain (close to $\eta_{c}$) where even though the pairing field amplitude is robust, the (quasi) long range phase coherence is strongly suppressed.
+This can be achieved via scanning tunnelling microscopy (STM) and tunnelling conductance measurements which can probe the spatial order locally.
+One would expect a progressive disappearance of the coherence peaks in the local density of states, with increasing strain.
+Fig. \ref{fig10} shows that at $U=2$t the system undergoes a quantum superconductor-insulator transition at the critical strain of $\eta_{c} \sim 0.6$.